brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

    to the global namespace was excessive.
-   And since C++ programmers couldn’t control the order in which global objects were initialized, no global object could depend upon being able to call any other, so the responsibility for initializing a global would often have fallen on client code.
+   And since C++ programmers couldn’t control the order in which global objects were initialized, no global object could depend on being able to call any other, so the responsibility for initializing each global would often have fallen on client code.

 2. There was no way to override the meaning of ``new`` in C++